felipecometti/ships/README.md

 # ships
-A script to automate the collection of data from my city's harbour pilot's website.
+A script to automate the collection of data from Vitoria's harbour pilot's website.

 ## Motivation